Gibson L-5: The prewar years (1922–1940)

-The Postwar Years
+The postwar years

 When regular production resumed at Gibson after the war, the L-5 appeared more or less identical to the 17" acoustic instrument produced at the end of the previous decade.
-Apart from the switch from the script to the "block" Gibson logo on the headstock, the most significant change in subsequent years was the introduction of an electric L-5.
+Other than switching the logo on the headstock from flowing script to a "block" style, the most significant change in the years just after the war was the introduction of an electric L-5.
 In 1951, the 17" L-5 was outfitted with a pair of P-90 pickups to keep up with the musical requirements of the time.
 The designation of this version of the instrument was L-5 CES—standing for Cutaway Electric Spanish.
 This instrument could be had in the standard sunburst finish or with the blonde, natural finish.
 However, the all-acoustic version of the L-5 was not replaced by this new introduction, and remained available as a parallel option.
 Starting in 1958, the P-90 pickups were replaced by humbuckers.